Eclipsed X-ray Bursts from Magnetar SGR J1935+2154 and the Fireball Measurements: Introduction

-The prevailing explanation behind the magnetar bursts/flares is that large amounts of energy stored in magnetic fields are released due to a rapid change in the magnetic field structure and strength, given that the rotational energy of magnetars is always too low to explain the observations.
-Such a scenario is strongly supported by the fact that the X-ray luminosity of magnetars is positively correlated with the strength of their magnetic fields \citep{Thompson2000ApJ,Thompson2002ApJ,Uzdensky2011SSRv,Parfrey2013ApJ}.
-Magnetic fields distributed in the magnetosphere of magnetars are believed to be more complicated (e.g., twisted) than those of normal pulsars \citep{Thompson1995MNRAS,Thompson1998PhRvD}, even though the global structure of the fields is still generally dipolar.
-Therefore, the magnetar surface can be persistently heated due to the gradual untwisting of the field lines, resulting in a higher temperature than normal pulsars.
+The prevailing explanation for magnetar bursts/flares is that large amounts of energy stored in magnetic fields are released owing to a rapid change in the magnetic field structure and strength, since the rotational energy of magnetars is always too low to account for the observations.
+Such a scenario is strongly supported by the positive correlation between the X-ray luminosity of magnetars and the strength of their magnetic fields \citep{Thompson2000ApJ,Thompson2002ApJ,Uzdensky2011SSRv,Parfrey2013ApJ}.
+Magnetic fields distributed in the magnetosphere of magnetars are believed to be more complicated (e.g., twisted) than those of normal pulsars \citep{Thompson1995MNRAS,Thompson1998PhRvD,Thompson2002ApJ}, even though the global structure of the fields is still generally dipolar.
+Therefore, the magnetar surface can be persistently heated owing to the gradual untwisting of the field lines, resulting in a higher temperature than normal pulsars.
 The most concerning question is what physical processes trigger the burst activities.
-Some plausible mechanisms have been proposed, such as magnetic stress-induced starquakes \citep{Thompson1995MNRAS,Jones2003ApJ,Levin2012MNRAS} and magnetic field reconnections of some ropes in the magnetosphere \citep{Duncan1992ApJ,Masada2010PASJ,Yu2011ApJ,Yu2013ApJ,Meng2014ApJ}, which lead to sudden changes in the configuration of either internal or external magnetic fields.
+Some plausible mechanisms have been proposed, such as magnetic-stress-induced starquakes \citep{Thompson1995MNRAS,Jones2003ApJ,Levin2012MNRAS} and magnetic field reconnections of some ropes in the magnetosphere \citep{Duncan1992ApJ,Masada2010PASJ,Yu2011ApJ,Yu2013ApJ,Meng2014ApJ}, which lead to sudden changes in the configuration of either internal or external magnetic fields.